aerogear/modern-appdev-workshop/README.md

 - Docker and docker-compose
 - Visual Studio Code (or other IDE)

-## Workshop Steps

-### A) Bulding your first GraphQL server using AeroGear GraphBack
+## 1. Bulding your first GraphQL server using AeroGear Graphback

-Graphback command line tool (https://graphback.dev) allows developers to generate fully functional Node.js based server that will be offering GraphQL and RESTfull API out of the box based on developer provided business model.
+The Graphback cli tool (https://graphback.dev) allows developers to generate a fully functional Node.js based server offering GraphQL and RESTful APIs out of the box based on developer provided business model.
-Graphback generates general data access methods like find, create, delete etc. along with live updates called subscriptions.
+Graphback generatesb the general data access methods like find, create, delete etc. along with live updates called subscriptions.

-In this chapter we are going to build a sample Task application that will be based on custom server template we have provided.
+In this chapter we are going to build a sample Task application that will be based on the custom server template we have provided.

-Example server contains following technologies:
+The example server contains the following technologies:

-- AeroGear Voyager Server (including audit log, etrics and keycloak integration)
+- AeroGear Voyager Server (including audit log, metrics and keycloak integration)
-- Postgres database
+- PostgreSQL database
 - Apollo GraphQL server (Express.js based)

-#### Steps
+### Steps

 1. Install graphback client
 ```